-Next Saturday, July 9, the HHB Team will continue the series of seminars accompaning all the stages of the project.
-The third meeting will see an internal discussion on some research works based on household budgets data, soon part of the HHBD currently under construction.
+Next Tuesday, December 20, the HHB Team will continue the series of seminars accompaning all the stages of the project.
+The fourth meeting will see an internal discussion on some research works based on household budgets data, soon part of the HHBD currently under construction.

 09.45: 20 Years of Household Surveys in French West Africa until the 60s: Inequality Measurements and What the Future Holds - Sédi-Anne Boukaka, MSc;

 10.30: A Noi!
 Economic Inequality and the Political Economy of Italian Fascism - Giacomo Gabbuti, MSc;